Shifting Saudi account of writer’s death confirms key parts

 The officials spoke on condition of anonymity, citing the sensitivity of the matter and the ongoing investigation into Khashoggi’s death.

 There was no way to corroborate the Saudi account, which paints the suspects as rogue operators.
-It also contradicts many observers who believe the complex scheme that led to Khashoggi’s death could not have occurred without the knowledge of Crown Prince Mohammed, who essentially runs the kingdom.
+It also contradicts many observers who believe the complex scheme that led to Khashoggi’s death could not have occurred without the knowledge of the crown prince, who controls all major levers of power in the kingdom with the blessing of his father, King Salman.

 “It would have likely had the approval of the Saudi government,” said Robert Jordan, a former U.S. ambassador to Saudi Arabia during President George W. Bush’s administration.

-Pro-government media in Turkey have reported that a Saudi hit squad of 15 people traveled to Turkey to kill Khashoggi, who wrote columns critical of Mohammed’s rule while living in self-imposed exile in the U.S. The team left the country hours later in private jets, Turkish media reports said.
+Pro-government media in Turkey have reported that a Saudi hit squad of 15 people traveled to Turkey to kill Khashoggi, who wrote columns critical of the crown prince’s rule while living in self-imposed exile in the U.S. The team left the country hours later in private jets, Turkish media reports said.

 Khashoggi was in Turkey for a scheduled visit to obtain documents for his upcoming marriage to a Turkish woman.